Đorđe Andrejević Kun: Social artistry

 From 1931 to 1934, Kun was a member of the art association Oblik, one of the most significant art groups in interwar Yugoslavia, whose members included painters Branko Popović, Petar Dobrović, Jovan Bijelić, Sava Šumanović, Veljko Stanojević, Milo Milunović and Marino Tartalja.
 As a member of Oblik, Kun exhibited his works until 1934, when, together with a group of like-minded leftist artists, he founded the art group Život, whose members were painters Mirko Kujačić, Dragan Beraković, Đurđe Teodorović, Radojica Živanović Noe, as well as sculptors Vladeta Piperski and Stevan Bodnarov.
 They defined their art as "combative realism" and were against I'art pour l'art, accepting socialist realism as their artistic direction.
 They maintained ties with the Zagreb group Zemlja, which was banned in 1935.
 A group of artists, led by Bodnarov, Beraković, Kujačić and Kun, submitted a Resolution on the financial situation of artists, demanding certain concessions for renting the exhibition space of the Kalemegdan Art Pavilion and changing the selection criteria of works for their exhibitions.
 Their demands were rejected and they subsequently boycotted the 1936 autumn exhibition, and later that year held a boycott exhibition at the Technical Faculty in Belgrade.

 Kun aimed to depict the daily life of workers in his art as a way to fight against class injustice.
 He returned to making graphics which he deemed the most suitable medium.
 In the summer of 1934, together with his wife, he traveled to Bor with the aim of making a "collection of graphics depicting miners".
 The mine in Bor, then owned by a French company, was not fenced off and Kun could freely visit the mining facilities; the open pit and the smelter, as well as workshops.
 While collecting material for his work, he was caught by a mining supervisor who reported him to the police.
 At the police hearing, he was warned not to visit the mine without a permit and was ordered to leave the city.
 He took refuge in Zaječar, and then illegally returned to Bor.
 He spent a month collecting material, taking photographs and drawing sketches of the mine and its workers.

 After returning to Belgrade, he created a set of graphics titled Blood-soaked Gold (Krvavo zlato) with the aim of displaying the lives of Yugoslav miners and workers.
 Although the collection was finished, he was unable to find a printer in Belgrade who would print his work.
 He printed 10 copies of the collection in his studio in 1936.
 With the help of architecture student Voja Midić, he reached printer Jovan Luks from Stari Bečej, who agreed to print the collection.
 In January 1937, the first 250 copies were printed, and soon after, a second edition of 1,000 copies was published, which the writer Jovan Popović wrote the foreword for.
-The map of graphics depicting the difficult daily life of miners and arduous work, as well as the dissolute life of profiteers, was banned by the Belgrade City Administration in February of 1937.
+The map of graphics depicting the difficult daily life of miners and arduous work, as well as the dissolute life of profiteers, was banned by the Belgrade City Administration in February 1937.